Sparse sampling

 Returns:

-Fit the basis coefficients from the sampling points.
+Fit basis coefficients from sampling point values.

-property tau
+- property tau

-class sparse_ir.MatsubaraSampling(basis, sampling_points=None, *, positive_only=False)
+- class sparse_ir.MatsubaraSampling(basis, sampling_points=None, positive_only=False)

 Sparse sampling in Matsubara frequencies.